 Robert Downey Jr. is one of Hollywood’s highest-paid and in-demand actors.
 However, there was a period where he was blacklisted in Hollywood because of his drug and alcohol addiction.
 Growing up in a household where drug use was normal and encouraged, Downey grew to be a brilliant yet troubled young actor.
 His life and career were plagued with numerous drug arrests and stints in rehab.
 However, he was able to get clean for good in 2001.

 The legendary horror actress and star of films such as A Fish Called Wanda and True Lies has been sober for over a decade.
-The actress becomes addicted to painkillers after a routine operation in the 1990s.
-Additionally, Curtis admitted to excessive drinking in order to combat feelings of isolation and loneliness.
-In 2010, Curtis was quoted as saying the following:
+The actress became addicted to painkillers after a routine operation in the 1990s.
+Additionally, Curtis admitted to excessive drinking to combat feelings of isolation and loneliness.
+In 2010, Curtis said the following:

 “My recovery is the single greatest accomplishment of my life.
 Without that, the rest of my life would have fallen apart… Recovery is an acceptance that your life is in shambles and you have to change it.
 I was lucky, I didn’t have to lose anything.”

 Actress/musician Jada Pinkett Smith was not a stranger to drugs.
-She grew up in Baltimore and was raised by her mother who was struggling with an addiction to crack cocaine.
-While she got a major break when she was accepted into the prestigious Baltimore School of the Arts, she fell into a vicious cycle of drug use and drug dealing after graduation.
+Her mother, who struggled with an addiction to crack cocaine, raised her in Baltimore.
+She got a major break when she was attended the prestigious Baltimore School of the Arts.
+However, she fell into a vicious cycle of drug use and drug dealing after graduation.
 Luckily, she received help for her addiction as a young adult and has been clean and sober for over two decades.

 In Recovery, Everything is Possible

 The stories of celebrities turning their careers and lives around in recovery are an inspiration.
-It can provide anyone the motivation they need to get help in overcoming their own addiction issues.
-If you or a loved one are struggling with addiction, you may feel overwhelmed and that help is out of your reach.
-Fortunately, the addiction professionals at Hawaii Island Recovery are just a phone call away.
+They can provide anyone with the motivation they need to get help in overcoming their own addiction issues.
+If you or a loved one struggles with addiction, you may feel overwhelmed.
+You may also feel like help is out of your reach.
+However, the addiction professionals at Hawaii Island Recovery are just a phone call away.